 3. Gain a New Perspective at the Taubman Museum of Art

 The Taubman Museum of Art is another impressive museum in Roanoke’s collection (the small city boasts several in the downtown area) is the Taubman Museum of Art.
 Dedicated to experiences that “inspire, enrich, and promote creativity,” the building’s dramatic exterior evokes the unique attributes of Roanoke’s valley and mountain setting.
-Inside, a bright three-story atrium displays Not Fade Away, a colorful sculpture floating above the ticket desk.
+Inside, a bright three-story atrium displays changing sculptures floating above the ticket desk.
 Changing and permanent exhibits fill the museum’s three floors, along with a cafe and educational space.

 4. Discover What Pinball, Aquariums, Science, and History Have in Common

-Families looking for things to do in Roanoke will find plenty of fun at the Center in the Square, in the downtown market area.
+Families looking for kid-friendly things to do in Roanoke will find plenty of fun at the Center in the Square, in the downtown market area.
 The Center houses an eclectic collection of small museums including the Roanoke Pinball Museum, the Harrison Museum of African-American Culture, and the History and Western Museums of Western Virginia.
 Step inside the Pinball Museum to admire a collection of more than 50 pinball games ranging from the 1948’s Screwball, to modern games.
 You can check out the collection for free, or enjoy a day of play for $12.98 (less for kids).

 5. Hunt for Treasure at Black Dog Salvage

 A visit to Black Dog Salvage is one of the top things to do in Roanoke for fans of the popular TV show Salvage Dawgs.
-Even if you don’t watch the show, you’ll find a lot to love at Black Dog Salvage.
+Even if you don’t watch the show, you’ll find a lot to love at this popular Roanoke VA attraction.
 The architectural salvage business mixes building components and unique home decor.
 Shop for everything from full-size fire surrounds, and a large collection of shutters with fully restored furniture, art and home decor, and smaller gift items in a sprawling Roanoke space near Memorial Bridge.

 6. Eat and Drink Local at Grandin Village and Around Town